 DNSSEC Lookup.
-This is similar to the DNS lookup process described in §2.1, except that the resolver now sets the D0 (DNSSEC OK) bit in its DNS query.
+This is similar to the DNS lookup described in §II-A, except that the resolver now sets the DO (DNSSEC OK) bit in its query.
 The following extra records are therefore returned at each step:

-(1) The root (.) nameserver also sends com's DS and RRSIG thereon created with (.)'s ZSK{sk}.
+- The root (.) nameserver also sends com's DS and RRSIG thereon created with (.)'s ZSK{sk}.
 Additionally, it sends (on an explicit QTYPE DNSKEY query) (.)'s DNSKEYs and RRSIG thereon created with (.)'s KSK{sk}.
-Here, we assume the resolver already holds (.)'s KSK{pk} as the trust anchor.

-- (2) The com nameserver also sends example.com's DS and RRSIG thereon created with com's ZSK{sk}.
-Additionally, it sends (on an explicit QTYPE DNSKEY query) com's DNSKEYs and RRSIG thereon created with com's KSK{sk}. - (3) The example.com nameserver also sends RRSIG created with its ZSK{sk} on the Type A record containing the answer IP.
-Moreover, it sends (on an explicit QTYPE DNSKEY query) its DNSKEYs and RRSIG thereon created with its KSK{sk}.
+Here, we assume the resolver already holds (.)'s KSK{pk} as the trust anchor. - 2) The com nameserver also sends example.com's DS and RRSIG thereon created with com's ZSK{sk}.
+Additionally, it sends (on an explicit QTYPE DNSKEY query) com's DNSKEYs and RRSIG thereon created with com's KSK{sk}. - 3) The example.com nameserver also sends RRSIG created with its ZSK{sk} on the Type A record containing the answer IP.
+Additionally, it sends (on an explicit QTYPE DNSKEY query) its DNSKEYs and RRSIG thereon created with its KSK{sk}.